adibenari/solidity-resources/published/smart_systems_of_smart_contracts/Part-1/SSoSC-1.md

 *By: Andreas Olofsson (andreas@erisindustries.com)*

 **Note: When writing this - Feb 2nd, 2015 - Solidity is still under heavy development, which means running the actual code is hard, and since it's on dev it cannot be assumed to be stable.
-I still chose Solidity as that is becoming the next big language, and it is clean enough to make for good "pseudo code" as well.**
+I still chose Solidity because it is becoming the next big language, and it is clean enough to make for good "pseudo code" as well.**

 ###Introduction